Logistic Growth Definition: Growth Model Biology Libretexts

 logistic growth definition

-The logistic growth definition can be summed up as follows: It is a model that describes how a population grows rapidly at first, then slows as it approaches its environment’s carrying capacity.
-The greatest population size that an environment can support indefinitely is known as the carrying capacity.
+TThe logistic growth definition can be summed up as follows: It is a model that describes how a population proliferates at first, then slows as it approaches its environment’s carrying capacity.
+The carrying capacity is the most significant population size an environment can support indefinitely.

 The Logistic Growth Curve

-The logistic growth curve is S-shaped and consists of three phases:
+The logistic growth curve is S-shaped and consists of three phases, reflecting changes in the population density.

-1. Initial Phase: Slow growth when the population size is small.
+1. Initial Phase: Slow Growth when the population is small can lead to a more stable population density.

-3. Plateau Phase: Growth slows as resources become limited and the population reaches carrying capacity.
+3. Plateau Phase: Growth slows as resources become limited and the population reaches carrying capacity, affecting the overall population growth.

 Why Logistic Growth Happens

-Logistic growth occurs because resources such as food, water, and space are limited.
-When a population is small, these resources are plentiful, and the population can grow quickly.
+Logistic Growth occurs because resources such as food, water, and space are limited.
+When a population is small, these resources are plentiful, and the population can proliferate.
 As the population grows, resources become scarcer, slowing the growth rate.

 Real-World Examples of Logistic Growth